What Does a Structural Engineer Do? Everything You Need to Know.

 Accidental Structural Modifications

-Sometimes, during remodel projects, an HVAC, home flipper, plumber, or electrical professional may accidentally cut into a structural component such as a header.
+Sometimes, during remodeling projects, an HVAC, home flipper, plumber, or electrical professional may accidentally cut into a structural component such as a header.

 This can be very serious and detrimental to the structural integrity of your home.
 A structural engineer should perform an inspection as soon as possible.